This post contains affiliate links, to find out more information, please read my affiliate disclosure

 - A bag of various Allen bolts and screws

 Installation of this motor is the same as other mid drive motors.
-If you are looking for a nice easy conversion to do yourself, but you have little or no experience with bicycle mechanics or using tools, I would not recommend this kit.
+If you are looking for a nice and easy conversion to do yourself, but you have little or no experience with bicycle mechanics, you should be warned that the installation can be quite challenging!
 See my guide on how to install a Bafang BBS02.
 The installation will need to be carried out by someone who is fairly competent.
 Removing the bottom bracket on your bike can be a right pain, and you will require a lot of patience!

 This electric motor produces considerably more torque than its smaller siblings (up to 120N.m), I have listed the peak power output for all the motor and battery configurations below: